 Overview.
 A standing stone with a bronze plaque marks the planting of the kauri.
 But where is the tree?
 As a baby tree, it needs the protection of larger trees overhead.

 Closer.
 Climbing up the lookout tower and zooming in on the memorial, you can see the baby kauri in line behind the stone.
-A really big file records the site as a baseline.
+A larger file records the site as a baseline.

 Kauri's leaves.
 Look at the foilage now.
 As the kauri grows, the bottom branches die.